-The impact analysis would use Hierarchical Linear Models (HLMs), which model the pupils as nested within schools and make it possible to separate within school variation in the outcome from between school variation.
+The impact analysis will use Hierarchical Linear Models (HLMs), which model the pupils as nested within schools and make it possible to separate within school variation in the outcome from between school variation.
 The analyses will use an intent-to-treat-design which means that outcomes data will be treated in the main analysis according to the condition allocated (control or intervention), not that actually received.
-Analysis will include all eligible EAL pupils (ie those for whom KS2 SATS results will be available) enrolled in Year 10 History GCSE in September 2017 and taught by teachers enrolled in the trial.
-Pupil data received by schools prior to randomisation will be updated in September 2017 to ensure all eligible pupils are included in the main analysis.
+The main analysis will include all eligible EAL pupils (ie. those for whom KS2 SATS results will be available) enrolled in Year 10 GCSE Science subjects in September 2017 and taught by teachers enrolled in the trial.
+Pupil data received by schools prior to randomisation was updated in the following September (2017/2018) to ensure all eligible pupils are included in the main analysis.
 The KS2 attainment pre-test will be used as the covariate.
 Effect sizes will be calculated using Hedge's g.